sarvesh-avhad/ITSA_Website/CONTRIBUTING.md

 - **Admin Broadcast Dashboard**:
   Build the UI in the Admin panel that hooks into our `BROADCAST_MESSAGE` notification template, allowing admins to send custom alerts to specific roles (e.g., all Students or all ITSA Members).

-- **Event Attendance Scanner**:
-  Develop a mobile-friendly QR code scanner page within the admin dashboard to quickly scan student tickets at the door and mark them as "Attended".

 ---